Aurora Receives $4.5 Million NY Forward Award

-Become a Trail Expert:
+Become A Trail Expert

-Who owns the ECRT trail?
+Who owns the trail?
+Has it been abandoned?

-Who has jurisdiction over it?
+Who has jurisdiction over the trail?

 What is the best way to build the trail?